Bernardo-Bertante/Journey-of-the-Prairie-King/README.md

 If you want to customize your build, such as adding a new webpack loader or plugin (i.e. for loading CSS or fonts), you can modify the `webpack/base.js` file for cross-project changes, or you can modify and / or create new configuration files and target them in specific npm tasks inside of `package.json'.

+### The GAME

+This game is inspired by an existing game named The Journey Of The Prairie King, which is a game within another famous game, Stardew Valley!
+Essentially, you play as a cowboy in a forest landscape fighting against farmer zombies.
+These zombies come from the four main cardinal directions in groups, chasing you.
+When they collide with the player, the player dies but respawns blinking and is immune for a few seconds.

+As the player, you can shoot in any direction to kill the zombies—one hit, one kill!
+You can also walk anywhere to run from them.
+After surviving for a period, you progress to the next level.
+Each new level is the same but with a different scenario.
+The last level consists of a boss fight against Dracula (Draco).
+He shoots at you continuously and doesn't die from one shot, but you can cover yourself to avoid his shots.
+Finally, when you kill the boss, the final scene starts with you kissing the lady you saved!